Senpai-Sama7/Project-C0Di3/README.md

 *Auditors need evidence of your security posture.
 Core Agent generates comprehensive reports from its persistent audit logs, showing not just what happened, but why decisions were made and how threats were neutralized.*

 ### **Scenario 4: Knowledge Integration**
 *A security analyst asks about a new attack technique.
-Core Agent instantly provides relevant information from Black Hat Python and Hacker Playbook, including code examples, related techniques, and defensive measures.*
+Core Agent instantly provides relevant information from "Black Hat Python" and "The Hacker Playbook 3", including code examples, related techniques, and defensive measures.*

 ---